 Reverse Osmosis Filtration - How Does It Really Work?

-The first step to better drinking water is learning how reverse osmosis (RO) works.
-In the most simple terms, reverse osmosis is a filtration process that reduces the number of contaminants found in water.
+The first step to better drinking water is learning how reverse osmosis works.

 Whether your drinking water comes from a well or municipal supply, it's possible that harmful contaminants are present.
 Reverse osmosis is a great filtration method to choose when it comes to protecting your home and family.